 We found 5 interventional pain specialists near Bradenton, FL.

-Dr. Fabian Ramos' areas of specialization are anesthesiology and interventional pain medicine.
-His patients gave him an average rating of 4.5 out of 5 stars.
-Dr. Ramos is in-network for Medicaid and Medicare insurance.
+Dr. Fabian Ramos is a specialist in anesthesiology and interventional pain medicine.
+Patient reviews placed him at an average of 4.5 stars out of 5.
+He honors Medicaid and Medicare insurance.
 Before completing his residency at a hospital affiliated with the University of Miami, Dr. Ramos attended medical school at the University of Santiago de Compostela.
-In addition to English, he speaks Spanish.
+In addition to English, Dr. Ramos speaks Spanish.

 Clinical interests: Pain Management, Epidural Steroid Injections, Facet Block, Morphine Pumps, Pain Blocks, ...
 (Read more)

 Dr. Richard Bundschu specializes in anesthesiology and interventional pain medicine.
 He accepts Medicaid and Medicare insurance.
 Dr. Bundschu is a graduate of the University of Miami, Miller School of Medicine and a graduate of Jackson Memorial Medical Center's residency program.

 Dr. Gennady Gekht works as an interventional pain specialist and neurophysiologist in Bradenton, FL.
 Patient reviews placed him at an average of 5.0 stars out of 5.
 He takes Medicare insurance.
 Dr. Gekht attended Emory University School of Medicine and then went on to complete his residency at a hospital affiliated with Emory University.
 Dr. Gekht is conversant in Russian.